isc-projects/kea/doc/sphinx/arm/hooks-perfmon.rst

 .. note::

-    This library is currently under development and not fully functional.
+    This library is experimental and not recommended for use in production environments.

 Overview
 ~~~~~~~~